Research Briefings Recordings

 The aim of Building Connections was to increase capacity of services providers in CAPC/CPNP/ AHSUNC community-based projects across Canada to identify and respond to interpersonal violence by enhancing trauma-informed and relational approaches.
 The overarching goals of Building Connections were: 1) to raise awareness among all 800 + CAPC/CPNP/AHSUNC projects of effective ways to support mothers and children facing interpersonal violence; and 2) to evaluate the dissemination of an interpersonal violence intervention for mothers to a subset of 34 CAPC/CPNP/AHSUNC projects in communities across Canada.
 Quantitative and qualitative outcomes were measured for CAPC/CPNP/AHSUNC community project staff, certified Connections facilitators, and for mothers who participated in the intervention.

-- Participants will learn about significant research outcomes for community project staff, certified facilitators, and mothers related to implementation of the Connections group into community-based projects across Canada.
+- The significant research outcomes for community project staff, certified facilitators, and mothers related to implementation of the Connections group into community-based projects across Canada.

-- Participants will understand the importance of relational, trauma-informed, integrated and collaborative approaches when working with mothers and young children at risk due to interpersonal violence.
+- The importance of relational, trauma-informed, integrated and collaborative approaches when working with mothers and young children at risk due to interpersonal violence.

 Margaret Leslie, DipC.S., C.Psych.
 Assoc.